suck-seed/expense-Trackie/README.md

 Download the zip file from the release section, unzip it and then run the setup.exe.

 It will install all the needed dependency and will call the .msi installer itself.

+### Features
+1. Calander view in sidebar, days with limit exceeding expense have their backgound turn red.
+2. Filter expenses based on categories.
+3. Day view and a Month View
+4. An analytical view, shows details about the expenses made.
+5. An export page to export data (can be filtered) in forms as xl,csv or xml.